FAQ: The Covenant on Civil & Political Rights (ICCPR)

 The ICCPR is a key international human rights treaty, providing a range of protections for civil and political rights.
 The ICCPR, together with the Universal Declaration of Human Rights and the International Covenant on Economic Social and Cultural Rights, are considered the International Bill of Human Rights.
-The ICCPR obligates countries who have ratified the treaty to protect and preserve basic human rights such as the right to life and to human dignity, equality before the law, freedom of speech, assembly and association, religious freedom and privacy, freedom from torture, ill-treatment and arbitrary detention, gender equality, fair trial and minority rights.
-The Covenant compels governments to take administrative, judicial and legislative measures in order to protect the rights enshrined in the treaty and provide an effective remedy.
+The ICCPR obligates countries that have ratified the treaty to protect and preserve basic human rights, such as: the right to life and human dignity; equality before the law; freedom of speech, assembly, and association; religious freedom and privacy; freedom from torture, ill-treatment, and arbitrary detention; gender equality; the right to a fair trial, and; minority rights.
+The Covenant compels governments to take administrative, judicial, and legislative measures in order to protect the rights enshrined in the treaty and to provide an effective remedy.
 The Covenant was adopted by the U.N.
-General Assembly in 1966 and went into force in 1976.
-As of August 2012, 167 countries have ratified the Covenant.
+General Assembly in 1966 and came into force in 1976.
+As of December 2013, 167 countries have ratified the Covenant.

 Why does the U.S. have to comply with the ICCPR?

 The U.S. ratified the ICCPR in 1992.
-Upon ratification, the ICCPR became the “supreme law of the land” under the Supremacy Clause of the U.S. Constitution, which gives treaties the status of federal law.
-The U.S. is obligated to comply with and implement the provisions of the treaty just as it would any other domestic law, subject to Reservations, Understandings and Declarations (RUDs) entered when it ratified the treaty.
-Though the U.S. retains the obligation to comply with the ICCPR, one of the RUDs attached by the U.S. Senate is a “not self-executing” Declaration, intended to limit the ability of litigants to sue in court for direct enforcement of the treaty.
+Upon ratification, the ICCPR became the "supreme law of the land" under the Supremacy Clause of the U.S. Constitution, which gives acceded treaties the status of federal law.
+The U.S. must comply with and implement the provisions of the treaty just as it would any other domestic law, subject to Reservations, Understandings and Declarations (RUDs) entered when it ratified the treaty.
+Though the government retains the obligation to comply with the ICCPR, one of the RUDs attached by the U.S. Senate is a "not self-executing" Declaration, intended to limit the ability of litigants to sue in court for direct enforcement of the treaty.

 Does the ICCPR apply only to the federal government and its officials?

 No. The ICCPR applies to all government entities and agents, including all state and local governments in the United States.
-The ICCPR thus applies to government actions in all states and counties and also applies to private contractors who carry out government functions.
-When the U.S. Senate ratified the ICCPR, it included an Understanding that recognized our federal system of government, and specifically stated that the treaty “shall be implemented by the Federal Government to the extent that it exercises legislative and judicial jurisdiction over the matters covered” by the treaty, “and otherwise by the state and local governments” but with support from the Federal Government for the fulfillment of the Covenant.
+The ICCPR thus applies to government actions in all states and counties, and also applies to private contractors who carry out government functions.
+When the U.S. Senate ratified the ICCPR, it included an Understanding that recognized our federal system of government, and specifically stated that the treaty "shall be implemented by the Federal Government to the extent that it exercises legislative and judicial jurisdiction over the matters covered" by the treaty, "and otherwise by the state and local governments" with support from the federal government for the fulfillment of the Covenant.

 What is the Human Rights Committee?